Proving a virtual walkthrough of your home or feature with a 3D model.

-Some log builders still use fiberglass insulation in their log notches and grooves – it is cheaper and most log home clients do not realize that fiberglass does not perform well.
+Some log builders still use fibreglass insulation in their log notches and grooves – it is cheaper and most log home clients do not realize that fibreglass does not perform well.

-In short, fiberglass is not a gasket – it does not stop wind or moisture and your home may leak.
+In short, fibreglass is not a gasket and it does not stop wind or moisture and your home may leak.

 The Effective Practices and Methods of the International Log Builders Association specify that all log joinery must be gasketed.
 Gaskets are a must and at Laverty Log Homes and Timber Frames, we will not build a full scribe log home without them.